-Your FTP server has two types of users - administrators and external users.
+Your SFTP server has two types of users - administrators and external users.

-By default, you are an administrator, and you will use SSH to connect over port 22.
+By default, you are an administrator, and you will use SSH to connect via port 22.
 You can also use the SCP command to retrieve files.

-External users, on the other hand, will connect on a different port, using the SFTP command or a desktop FTP app to transfer files.
+External users, on the other hand, will connect via port 222, using the SFTP command or a desktop SFTP software to transfer files.

 First, SSH to your server using an administrator account:

 Next, use the SFTP admin tool to manage users: